Fragiski/Machine-Learning/Sokoban/code/README.md

 Run the program: java Main

-When prompted, enter the file name of the level you want to test (for example level1.txt)[cite: 4, 5].
-The program will print the initial state, the solved state, along with push count, total moves, and execution time in milliseconds[cite: 4, 5].
+When prompted, enter the file name of the level you want to test (for example level1.txt).
+The program will print the initial state, the solved state, along with push count, total moves, and execution time in milliseconds.